NvSRAM

-nvSRAM is a type of non-volatile random-access memory (NVRAM). nvSRAM extends the functionality of basic SRAM by adding non-volatile storage such as an EEPROM to the SRAM chip.
+nvSRAM is a type of non-volatile random-access memory (NVRAM). nvSRAM extends the functionality of basic SRAM by adding non-volatile storage such as EEPROM or flash memory to the SRAM chip.
 In operation, data is written to and read from the SRAM portion with high-speed access; the data in SRAM can then be stored into or retrieved from the non-volatile storage at lower speeds when needed.

 nvSRAM is one of the advanced NVRAM technologies that are fast replacing the battery-backed static random-access memory (BBSRAM), especially for applications that need battery-free solutions and long-term retention at SRAM speeds. nvSRAMs are used in a wide range of situations: networking, aerospace, and medical, among many others where the preservation of data is critical and where batteries are impractical.

 nvSRAM is faster than EPROM and EEPROM solutions.

 Description

 When reading and writing data, a nvSRAM acts no differently than a standard asynchronous SRAM.
 The attached processor or controller sees an 8-bit SRAM interface and nothing else.
-The STORE operation stores data that is in an SRAM array in the non-volatile part.
+An added STORE operation stores data that is in an SRAM array in the non-volatile part.
 Cypress and Simtek nvSRAM have three ways to store data in the non-volatile area.
 They are: